aaziaazmi/AIchatbot/README.md

 # AIchatbot
-A chatbot that uses Natural Language Processing and Neural Networks The program needs Python 3.6.x and Tensorflow 1.1x
+A chatbot that uses Natural Language Processing and Neural Networks \n The program needs Python 3.6.x and Tensorflow 1.1x \n jsonmaker.py makes the json file that has the data on which the model trains